RavenGrappling/RavenGrappling.github.io/academy.md

         Unlike most students today, his first exposure was through the practice of MMA as there were only a small number of schools that specialized in Brazilian Jiu Jitsu during that time.
       </p>
       <p>
-        For the first several years, Dmytro was predominately focused on No-Gi grappling, but as the sport began to evolve and grow in popularity, he then had an opportunity to fully commit himself to learn from instructors that primarily specialized in Brazilian Jiu Jitsu.
+        For the first several years, Dmytro was predominately focused on No-Gi grappling, but as the sport began to evolve and grow in popularity, he then had an opportunity to fully commit himself to learn from instructors that specialized in Brazilian Jiu Jitsu.
       </p>
       <p>
         Following the opening of Raven Grappling, Dmytro continued to better himself as instructor, owner as well as a practitioner, and has been fortunate to do so under the direct guidance of Professor Brent Burniston and Professor Nicholas Gregoriades of Subconscious Jiu Jitsu Association.
 Since joining, Dmytro has been growing his relationship with the like-minded members that not only had the same goals and vision, but who also were willing to share their experiences and knowledge to make it all possible.